JaimeHyland/family-shopping-list/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Template for suggested new feature or improvement in the current app
-title: ''
+title: 'New Feature: [title]'
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: JaimeHyland

 ---